quickgrid/code-lab/README.md

 # CodeLab

-A repository of various resources such as codes, projects, instructions, ML models, 3D models etc.
+A repository of various codes, instructions, models, notes etc.

 #### Use https://nbviewer.jupyter.org/ for view jupyter notebooks.